TETAC History: Advancing the Turf Technician Profession

-“After 15 or 20 minutes the room was just buzzing.
-These guys were just networking and asking questions….
-After about an hour of discussion, I said, ‘Let’s see a show of hands of people who want to see a service technician association get started.’
-The whole room raised their hands,” says Floyd, who has continued to serve as an adviser to the organization.
+"After 15 or 20 minutes, the room was just buzzing.
+These guys were just networking and asking questions...
+After about an hour of discussion, I said, 'Let's see a show of hands of people who want to see a service technician association get started.'
+The whole room raised their hands," says Floyd, who continues to serve as an advisor.

-TETAC attracted approximately 60 members in its first year and has grown by leaps and bounds ever since.
-Rogers believes TETAC is the largest state or regional turf technician association in America.
-Membership in TETAC is open to anyone involved in the turf equipment industry but Rogers estimates that 75 percent of members are golf course service techs.
-The remaining 25 percent consists of vendors, vendor field techs, and superintendents.
-While the majority of members reside in North Carolina or South Carolina, there are also members from Georgia, Tennessee and Virginia.
+TETAC quickly attracted approximately 60 members in its inaugural year and has grown exponentially since.
+Now recognized as perhaps the largest state or regional turf technician association in America, the organization is highly diverse.
+While an estimated 75 percent of members are golf course service technicians, the association also includes vendors, field techs, and superintendents from across North Carolina, South Carolina, Georgia, Tennessee, and Virginia.

 Code of Ethics